laravel/docs/homestead.md

 If you change the `sites` property after provisioning the Homestead box, you should re-run `vagrant reload --provision`  to update the Nginx configuration on the virtual machine.

-#### The Hosts File
+#### Hostname Resolution

+Homestead publishes hostnames over `mDNS` for automatic host resolution.
+If you set `hostname: homestead` in your `Homestead.yaml` file, the host will be available at `homestead.local`. macOS, iOS, and Linux desktop distributions include `mDNS` support by default.
+Windows requires installing [Bonjour Print Services for Windows](https://support.apple.com/kb/DL999?viewlocale=en_US&locale=en_US).
+Android does not support mDNS resolution at all.

-You must add the "domains" for your Nginx sites to the `hosts` file on your machine.
+Using automatic hostnames works best for "site-local" installations of Homestead.
+If you host multiple sites on a single Homestead instance, you may add the "domains" for your web sites to the `hosts` file on your machine.
 The `hosts` file will redirect requests for your Homestead sites into your Homestead machine.
 On Mac and Linux, this file is located at `/etc/hosts`.
 On Windows, it is located at `C:\Windows\System32\drivers\etc\hosts`.
 The lines you add to this file will look like the following:

     192.168.10.10  homestead.test